Arctostaphylos uva-ursi aka Bearberry

 Bearberry, Kinnikinnick, Bear Grape

-How to care for Bearberry
+How difficult is it to take care of Bearberry

 Bearberry presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.